Accessibility and presentability in 2-categories: Examples

 \section{Examples}

-\begin{eg}[Categories and the $\lambda$-\textsf{Pres} doctrine] In the 2-category of categories, functors, and natural transformations, the canonical Yoneda structure of \autoref{fst-important} having $\bsP A = [A^\op,\Set]$ yields notions of accessible and presentable that coincide with the classical notions of accessible and locally presentable category given in \cite{Adamek1994}, when the Yoneda context is chosen to be $\bsInd_\lambda\To\bsP$.
-The \textsc{gu} envelope $\widehat A$ here is the $\lambda$-colimit completion of $A$; it is easy to see that this \kz{} is climbable in the sense of \autoref{climb}, and Gabriel-Ulmer duality takes its canonical well-known form. \end{eg} \begin{eg}[Categories and the $\mathbb D$-\textsf{Pres} doctrine] The former example is in fact a particular case of the following more general phenomenon.
-In the 2-category $\CAT$, we can consider Yoneda contexts of the form $\yon_{\textsc{c},\sD} : \sD\text{-}\bsInd \To \bsP$ in the sense of \autoref{second-important} ($\sD$ is a sound doctrine in the sense of \cite{adamek2002classification}); here, the notion of accessible and presentable object coincide with the notions of $\sD$-\emph{accessible} and \emph{locally $\sD$-presentable} category given in \cite{adamek2002classification}.
-The \textsc{gu} envelope $\widehat A$ here is the $\sD$-colimit completion of $A$; \cite{adamek2002classification} proves that this \kz{} is climbable, and Gabriel-Ulmer duality in this context is the central result of \cite{centazzo2004generalised}. \end{eg}
+\begin{eg}[A $0$-example: categories and $\lambda$-presentability] In the 2-category of locally small categories, functors, and natural transformations, the `canonical context' where $\bsP$ is the construction of small presheaves and $\bsS$ the completion under $\lambda$-filtered colimits; this yields the classical notions of an accessible and presentable object given in \cite{Adamek1994}.

+The \gu envelope $\bsD_\lambda A$ here is the $\lambda$-colimit completion of $A$; it is easy to see that this \kz{} satisfies the assumptions of \autoref{caucau}, and Gabriel\hyp{}Ulmer duality takes its canonical form (as exposed, for example, in \cite[3.1]{centazzo2002duality}). \end{eg} \begin{eg}[The standard example: categories and $\mathbb D$-presentability] The former example can be generalised to the case where the context has the form $\upsilon_{\textsc{c},\sD} : \sD\text{-}\bsInd \To \bsP$ and $\sD$ is a `sound' doctrine in the sense of \cite{adamek2002classification}; here, the notion of accessible and presentable object coincide with the notions of $\sD$-\emph{accessible} and \emph{locally $\sD$-presentable} category given in \cite{adamek2002classification}. \cite[76]{centazzo2004generalised} proves that the \gu envelope $\bsD_{\sD} A$ is the $\sD$-colimit completion of $A$; the representation theorem appears in \cite[78]{centazzo2004generalised}.
+Gabriel\hyp{}Ulmer duality in this context is one of the central result of \cite{centazzo2004generalised}.